PROVIDENCE COLLEGE AND MAINE SKATE TO 3-3 TIE

-Senior forward Ashley Cottrell scored the game-tying goal for the Friars
+Senior forward Ashley Cottrell nets game-tying goal for Friars

 PROVIDENCE, R.I. - The Providence College women's ice hockey team tied visiting Maine, 3-3, in a penalty-filled affair Saturday at Schneider Arena.

 The Friars benefitted from several multi-point games, including a three-assist performance from senior Abby Gauthier (Lynn, Mass.).
 Sophomore Maggie Pendleton (Woodbury, Minn.) notched her first career goal to go with an assist.